andreasneuber/cc-visual-compare/README.md

 # cc-visual-compare

-Please note: this readme is "WIP" work in progress, in a few days info (esp "Usage") will be updated/completed.
+Please note: This readme is "WIP", work in progress.
+In a few days information (esp under "Usage") will be completed.

 ### How to start
 ```